Distances between operators acting on different Hilbert spaces: Introduction

-We give an alternative proof here in terms of abstract crude multiplicity functions not directly refering to operators; also because~\cite{davidson:86} uses a slightly different version of the L\'evi-Prokhorov distance $\delta(\alpha_{R_1},\alpha_{R_2})$.
+for operators $R_1,R_2$ acting in the \emph{same} Hilbert space $\HS$, proven e.g.\ in~\cite[Lem.~A.1]{herbst-nakamura:99}.
+We give an alternative proof here in terms of abstract crude multiplicity functions not directly referring to operators; also because~\cite{davidson:86} uses a slightly different version of the \LevyProkhorov distance $\delta(\alpha_{R_1},\alpha_{R_2})$.
 We discuss various distances between crude multiplicity functions in \Subsec{cmf}.
-We address the question of discrete spectrum and other ``finer'' versions of a Hausdorff distance respecting multiplicities also in our forthcoming article~\cite{post-zimmer:pre24b}.
+We address the question of discrete spectrum and other ``finer'' versions of a Hausdorff distance respecting multiplicities also in our forthcoming article~\cite{post-zimmer:pre24b} (see also~\cite{zimmer:24}).